Hondo (film): Theatrical release

 Even with the production troubles that came with the location shooting in 3D, the studio thought it was a worthwhile venture, since 3D pictures were at the height of popularity at the time of the film's development.
 By the time the film was completed, though, public interest in 3D had started to wane.
 The distributing studio Warner Bros. did everything it could to promote its new 3D camera process, and went beyond the typical gimmicks used by other popular 3D films at the time, such as House of Wax, producing a richer sense of perspective.

 Hondo was released on November 27, 1953, and was presented in the 3D format in only extremely few if any theaters at the time; theaters were unable to show the film in the stereoscopic format because the Polaroid 3D projection system required a brighter and more light-reflective screen, referred to as a "silver screen", which was an added cost theater owners were reluctant to pay.
 The film has an intermission, which comes right after Hondo is captured by the Apaches.
 This is included on the DVD version.

+Reception

 The film ended up becoming quite popular with audiences, eventually grossing $4.1 million at the box office and placing it in the top-20 moneymakers for that year.